nmwsharp/diffusion-net/README.md

+**DiffusionNet** is a general-purpose method for deep learning on surfaces such as 3D triangle meshes and point clouds.
+It is well-suited for tasks like segmentation, classification, feature extraction, etc.

+DiffusionNet has several advantages:
+- It is _efficient_ and _scalable_.
+On a single GPU, we can easily train on meshes of 20k vertices, and infer on meshes with 200k vertices.
+One-time preprocessing takes a few seconds in the former case, and about a minute in the latter.
+- It is _sampling agnostic_.
+Many graph-based mesh learning approaches tend to overfit to mesh connectivity, and can output nonsense when you run them on meshes that are triangulated differently from the training set.
+With DiffusionNet we can intermingle very coarse or vary fine meshes without issue.
+- It is _representation agnostic_.
+For instance, you can train on a mesh and infer on a point cloud, or mix meshes and point clouds in the training set.
+- It is _robust_.
+DiffusionNet avoids potentially-brittle geometric operations, and does not impose any assumptions such as manifoldness, etc.
+- It is _data efficient_.
+DiffusionNet can learn from 10s of models, without any augmentation policies needed.

-Source code for ["Diffusion is All You Need for Learning on Surfaces"](https://arxiv.org/abs/2012.00888), by
+DiffusionNet is described in the paper ["DiffusionNet: Discretization Agnostic Learning on Surfaces"](https://arxiv.org/abs/2012.00888), by
 - [Nicholas Sharp](https://nmwsharp.com/)
 - Souhaib Attaiki
 - [Keenan Crane](http://keenan.is/here)
 - [Maks Ovsjanikov](http://www.lix.polytechnique.fr/~maks/)

 **NOTE:** the linked paper is a _preprint_, and this code should be viewed similarly.
-A full code release, including experimental details, will be added after publication.

 ![network diagram](https://github.com/nmwsharp/diffusion-net/blob/master/media/diagram.jpg)

-## Files outline
+## Outline

-  - `README.md` This file.
-  - `src/utils.py` Utilities and helper functions used by the code.
-  - `src/geometry.py` Core geometric routines, mainly to build the Laplacian and gradient matrices, as well as computing the corresponding spectral basis.
-Includes a caching mechanism.
-  - `src/layers.py` The implemention of the DiffusionNetBlock, including pointwise MLPs, learned diffusion, and learned gradient features.
+  - `diffusion_net/src` implementation of the method, including preprocessing, layers, etc
-  - `src/human_seg_dataset.py` A dataset loader for the human mesh segmentation dataset.
-  - `src/run_human_seg.py` A main script to fit mesh segmentations on the humans dataset.
+  - `experiments` examples and scripts to reproduce experiments from the DiffusionNet paper
   - `environment.yml` A conda environment file which can be used to install packages.

 ## Prerequisites

 DiffusionNet depends on pytorch, as well as a handful of other fairly typical numerical packages.
-These can be installed manually without too much trouble, but alternately a conda environment file is provided with known-working package versions (see conda documentation for additional instructions).
+These can usually be installed manually without much trouble, but alternately a conda environment file is also provided (see conda documentation for additional instructions).
+These package versions were tested with CUDA 10.1 and 11.1.

 ```
 conda env create -f environment.yml